IHC seeks Musharraf’s travel details

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Islamabad High Court (IHC) on Monday sought travel details for the return of former president General (retd) Pervez Musharraf to Pakistan.
+ISLAMABAD: The Islamabad High Court (IHC) on Monday sought travel details for the return of former president General (R) Pervez Musharraf to Pakistan.

 A two-member IHC bench comprising Justice Amir Farooq and Justice Mohsin Akhtar Kayani on Monday heard a petition filed by former president Pervez Musharraf counsel challenging constitution of a commission by a special court hearing the high treason case for recording statement of Musharraf.

-ISLAMABAD: The Islamabad High Court (IHC) on Monday sought travel details for the return of former president General (retd) Pervez Musharraf to Pakistan.
+ISLAMABAD: The Islamabad High Court (IHC) on Monday sought travel details for the return of former president General (R) Pervez Musharraf to Pakistan.

 A two-member IHC bench comprising Justice Amir Farooq and Justice Mohsin Akhtar Kayani on Monday heard a petition filed by former president Pervez Musharraf counsel challenging constitution of a commission by a special court hearing the high treason case for recording statement of Musharraf.